Impromptu 'Fox & Friends' interview caps President Trump's wild media week

 We'll get to the surprise interview in a minute.
 But first, the build-up.

-This year Trump has seemed seriously reluctant to give interviews to television networks, including his supporters on Fox.
+This year Trump has seemed seriously reluctant to give TV interviews, even to his supporters on Fox.

 He called into "Justice with Judge Jeanine" and "Fox & Friends" a couple times, but didn't go on camera for an interview until May.